OPALX-project/Manual/README.md

 ## Introduction

-The Wiki pages are written in Asciidoc and thus can be converted to other formats like PDF or HTML.
+The _OPAL_ manual is written in Asciidoc and can be converted to other formats like PDF or HTML.

+The script `asciidoc2html` can be used to render the manual into HTML.
+The script requires `asciidoctor-katex` and `Node.js`.

-The script `asciidoc2pdf` can be used to render the Wiki Manual into PDF.
+The script `asciidoc2pdf` can be used to render the manual into PDF.
 The script requires `asciidoctor`, TeX and `dblatex`.

-For the time being we use another master document named `home.adoc` for PDF rendering.
-In the futuer we may adapt the master document of the Wiki (`home.asciidoc`) and `asciidoc2pdf` in a way which makes `home.adoc`obsolete`.

 ## Usage

 Assuming `asciidoc2pdf` is in your `PATH`:
 ```
-git clone git@gitlab.psi.ch:OPAL/Manual-2.0.wiki.git
+git clone git@gitlab.psi.ch:OPAL/documentation/manual.git
-cd Manual-2.0.wiki
+cd manual
-asciidoc2pdf home.asciidoc
+asciidoc2pdf
 ```

 ## Guidlines

-To get good results for PDF ouput, you should follow some simple rules.
+To get good results for HTML and PDF ouput, you should follow some simple rules.

 ### Chapters and section